ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Subtitles Format

 Description: The [Script Info] and [V4 Styles] sections are stored in the codecprivate.
 Each event is stored in its own Block.
-For more information, see (#ssa-ass-subtitles) on SSA/ASS.
+For more information see (#ssa-ass-subtitles) on SSA/ASS.

 ### S_TEXT/ASS